drannex42/FirefoxSidebar/libreoffice-macros.md

 # LibreOffice Macros

 ## Date Inserter with Header
-This will automatically add a custom date format (DD.MM.1YYY HH:MM:sss) with the Header 1 style for quick and easy 'captain logs'.
+This will automatically add a custom date format (DD.MM.1YYYY [T::HH:MM:sss]) with the Header 1 style for quick and easy 'captain logs'.
 I use the H.E. ([Holocene calendar](https://en.wikipedia.org/wiki/Holocene_calendar)) time format that believes theat humanity started 12,000 years ago with the advent of agriculture.
 Also, because I am a major [Foundation](https://sandyuraz.com/articles/foundation-time/) by Isaac Asimov nerd.